Prototype Design Pattern

 The prototype pattern is a creational design pattern.
-Prototype patterns is required, when object creation is time consuming, and costly operation, so we create object with existing object itself.
-One of the best available way to create object from existing objects are clone() method.
-Clone is the simplest approach to implement prototype pattern.
+Prototype patterns are required, when object creation is time consuming, and costly operation, so we create objects with the existing object itself.
+One of the best available ways to create an object from existing objects is the clone() method.
+Clone is the simplest approach to implement a prototype pattern.
 However, it is your call to decide how to copy existing object based on your business model.

 Prototype Design Participants

-1) Prototype : This is the prototype of actual object.
+1) Prototype : This is the prototype of an actual object.

 3) Client : Client will be responsible for using registry service to access prototype instances.